We’re one big family!

 Dr. Samm’s love for animals has been lifelong.
-From the time she was a little girl, she dreamed of the day that she could wear the white coat and save animals.
+From a very early age, she dreamed of the day that she could wear a white coat and save animals.
 She has always been driven to make a positive impact on the lives of both pets and their people.

 Dr. Samm began her veterinary career at the Dalhousie University Agricultural Campus in Truro, Nova Scotia, where she attended a two-year Pre-Veterinary Medicine program.
 Later, she completed a four-year Bachelor of Science in Agriculture degree, majoring in animal science.
 She was accepted to the Doctor of Veterinary Medicine (DVM) program in 2012, where she then obtained her four-year veterinary medicine degree.

-Her special interests in the veterinary field include public education through humour and the medicine side of client relations.
+Her special interests in the veterinary field include public education and the medicine side of client relations.
 She prides herself on using her skills to work with clients in a team-based approach.
-Also, she always strives to ensure a good experience for all of her patients and their guardians and will often use positive reinforcement and an individualized patient approach during examinations.
+As well, she always strives to ensure a good experience for all patients and their guardians and will often use positive reinforcement and an individualized patient approach during examinations.

 Lisamarie has been working in the veterinary industry since 2002, after completing the Veterinary Assistant program at Maritime Business College.
 After graduating, Lisamarie worked with the Truro Veterinary Hospital as a Veterinary Assistant, where she stayed until joining Russell Lake Animal Hospital to become Hospital Manager in 2011.